 As shown by [19], SF-YOLO can run faster while having an even better detection performance than YOLOv3-tiny due to its deeper network, consisting of 46 convolution layers.
 This is done by limiting the filter depth on each layer by 256 or less, which is the upper limit of number of GPU cores found in edge devices.
-However, our single board computer does not able to achieve this because the MALI-T864 is a basic video processor unit as opposed to edge devices with dedicated GPU for deep learning, and thus we recommend not to use such devices without TPU/GPU for future machine learning studies.
-The difference between our hardware and [19], which are all mountable on UAV, is compiled in table IV.
+Our benchmark results on the single board computer does not able to achieve this however, because the MALI-T864 is a basic video processor unit as opposed to edge devices with dedicated GPU for deep learning.
+The difference between our hardware and [19] is compiled in table IV.